7 Best High-Protein Vegetables for Weight Loss

 On the other hand, alfalfa is also rich in vitamins B, C and K, and minerals such as iron, magnesium, phosphorus, zinc, and copper.

 Something that will be interesting to everyone, is that alfalfa sprouts are very good for reducing bad cholesterol (LDL), for relieving the menopause symptoms, and for preventing osteoporosis.

 4. Chinese cabbage

 You’ll love Chinese cabbage.
-And not only can it help you healthily lose weight, but it also offers a tasty and original touch to all dishes.
+And not only can it help you lose weight in a healthy way, but it also offers a tasty and original touch to all dishes.